jabrail-chumakov/Unity-Depth-Camera-Implementation/README.md

 </p>

 * Your depth camera is ready!
 Just add some object to your scene and press **Play** button.
 In game mode you can move your object and observe how depth camera is works!
+* You can modify current script to save input from camera to your desired folder